 For me, a mental health advocate is anyone who’s starting and participating in conversations about the reality of mental health issues, including mental illness.
 Admittedly, that’s a pretty broad definition.
 Within that broad range of conversations, I see a few key areas of focus: in-group, out-group, and policy-makers/lawmakers.

-Even if interactions seem like a drop in the bucket, but when those little drops of support are happening every day across the blogosphere and other online communities, it adds up.
+One-on-one interactions may seem like a drop in the bucket, but when those little drops of support are happening every day across the blogosphere and other online communities, it adds up.

 To challenge public stigma, it’s important to show people who aren’t dealing with mental illness what it’s really like in order to replace stereotypes with human faces.
 We can do that on a small scale simply by disclosing our own illnesses, even if we only do that selectively.